NikhilSDate/FourInARowBot/README.md

 # Four in a Row Bot

 This project is a Discord bot that lets Discord users play the popular two-player game Four in a Row (called Connect Four by Hasbro) against each other.
-THe bot uses a Flask backend API to store past games and retrieve player stats.
-The application has two parts—the bot code (in the [bot](/bot) directory and a backend API (in the [server](/server) directory) that interacts with a MongoDB database)
+The application has two parts—the bot code (in the [bot](/bot) directory and a backend API (in the [server](/server) directory) that interacts with a MongoDB database storing game data.
+The bot uses a Flask backend API to save completed games and retrieve player stats.

 ## Features